Understanding Unexpected Motion of Protein Will Be Crucial for Engineering it for DNA Detection, Editing

 While one part of the active site is holding onto the target DNA, another part cuts the strand of DNA opposite the target — the non-target strand.
 Because the target strand is some distance from the active site, it needs to be chaperoned in order to be cut.
 Scientists reasoned that the movement of the DNA likely caused the delay in the second cut.
 But no one knew how it happened.

-Anton, a special-purpose supercomputer for molecular dynamics simulation that was designed and constructed by DESRES, can simulate large numbers of atoms roughly 10 times faster than general-purpose systems.
+The second-generation Anton supercomputer at PSC can simulate large numbers of atoms roughly 10 times faster than general-purpose systems.
 This gives it the ability to simulate molecules for microseconds in a reasonable amount of real time, revealing rare motions that nevertheless are pivotal for the biomolecules’ functions.

 “When we ran the 10-microsecond simulation, we saw it at the 6- to 7-microsecond time point … We were just open-mouthed, saying, oh, my God!
 This is actually a new finding … If I were to do this same simulation [with general-purpose supercomputers] for a CRISPR system with the nucleic acid and the water [surrounding the protein], it would have taken almost four and a half months.
 But [with Anton] we achieve this in a matter of an hour.” — Aakash Saha, UC Riverside